pharringtonp19/housing-and-homelessness/docs/housing insecurity/index.md

 ---

 ### **Housing Instability**
 In this class, we focus on stories of the private rental market which caters to low-income individuals.
 Desmond's account portrays the daily challenges that tenants face in securing and mainting housing.
 It's a raw portrayal of the factors which contribute to insecure housing.
+[Discussion Questions](https://daffodil-brand-804.notion.site/Evicted-11952d8e3f6d80f7a054e220003596cc?pvs=4)

 <div style="padding: 10px; text-align: center; width: calc(33.33% - 1%); margin: 0 auto;">
   <!-- Title of the PNG -->